 […] What literary critics seem to most prize—beautiful sentences—barely seem to count at all.
 Reader reviews will occasionally praise an author’s style, but so many of them describe The Da Vinci Code as “well-written” that to me the phrase has come to seem meaningless.

-So I’m not allowed to say that “nothing happens” in The Little Stranger lest I condemn myself to that pit of uninformed reviewers who believe Dan Brown is a Nobel Laureate.
+So I can’t say that “nothing happens” in The Little Stranger lest I condemn myself to that pit of uninformed reviewers who believe Dan Brown is a Nobel Laureate.
 My most popular review mocks Brown’s Inferno, but even so: I hated Cloud Atlas and said Waters’s The Paying Guests is boring.
 I’m on thin ice.
-How can I redeem myself?

 Sarah Waters’s The Little Stranger is a mood piece that exposes the tortured inner lives of its characters via a malicious poltergeist.
 We open with a young Faraday visiting Hundreds Hall where his mother works.
 She sneaks him into the house to catch a glimpse of the finery inside, but he pries loose a decorative, plaster acorn from the wall: